allivka/funshite/README.md

 ## Description
 Funshite is a demo app created in education purposes of learning basic 3D rendering.
-Funshite lets you pick a 3D model via .obj file and allows you to control the camera to view the model.
+Funshite lets you pick a 3D model via OBJ file and allows you to control the camera to view the model.
 It only renders the outlines of polygons and does it entirely on the cpu.
 Funshite also allows to save current view into a PNG image.